-A memorandum compiled by Captain 2nd Rank S. I. Elagin and Captain Lieutenant L. A. Ukhtomsky under the direction of Naval Chancellery Vice Director K. A. Mann, proved the demand and potential for the maritime museum rebirth.
+A memorandum compiled by Captain 2nd Rank S. I. Elagin and Captain Lieutenant L. A. Ukhtomsky under the direction of Naval Chancellery Vice Director K. A. Mann, proved the demand and potential for the maritime museum's rebirth.
 It offered a clear and exhaustive concept for the museum.
 With the fate of the previous Maritime Museum in mind, the authors of the concept restricted the scope of museum collections to the maritime aspect, thus clearly defining the profile of the would-be museum.
-The collections from the Model Chamber were supposed to make the basis for it with further sourcing from shipyards, naval and artillery offices and storages.
+The collections from the Model Chamber were supposed to make the basis with further sourcing from shipyards, naval and artillery offices and storages.

-Many side issues had to be solved to fulfill the ambitious plans.
+Many side-issues had to be solved to fulfill these ambitious plans.
 An energetic and competent person was required, who could bring order to the Model Chamber and supervise the rebirth of the Maritime Museum.
 Lieutenant Nicholas Baranov was selected; he had a reputation of a talented armourer.
 Later he became famous during the Russo-Turkish war of 1877-1878, when he commanded the armed steamers “Vesta” and “Rossia” ; later he was among the founders of the Voluntary fleet, the Governor of Saint-Petersburg, and of Arkhangelsk and Nizhny Novgorod Gubernias, and a senator.

 While building the museum, Baranov followed his own concept, which was more elaborate than that of Mann, Elagin and Ukhtomsky.
 Due to his concept, the museum was to become an institution to preserve naval monuments and reflect the contemporary state of the Navy at the same time.
 The museum was supposed to promote the monuments of combat glory and technical craftsmanship, aid in crew training and maintain its research profile as well.